ShabuShabu/Harness/README.md

 Opinionated validation abstraction for a [Laravel](https://laravel.com/) [JSON:API](https://jsonapi.org/) that hopefully doesn't get in the way

+## ToDo

+- Extract tests from original package
+- Add tests for some of the more obscure validation rules
+- Publish to Packagist
+- Live happily ever after

 ## Installation

-You can install the package via composer:
+You can install the package via composer (:bangbang: at least once it has been published to Packagist...):

 ```bash
 composer require shabushabu/harness